TomStuart92/asfalis/README.md

-# asfal-s
+# asfalis

-asfalís is a distributed log structured database written in go
+asfalís is a distributed log structured database written in go.